Policy Research Institute Drug Lag: An Analysis of Factors Contributing to the Long-term Lag of Japanese Approved Products

 Note: Hyphens in the table indicate that no analysis was conducted.

-In a logistic regression analysis of the probability that the lag period exceeds 24 months using data on 114 products (for details of the analysis, please refer to the NIH News*1), "acquired/partnered products" was significant (P value = 0.003), "products for which additional studies were conducted with Japanese participants after approval in Europe and the US" was significant (P value = 0.000), and "products for which additional studies were conducted with Japanese participants after approval in Europe and the US" was significant (P value = 0.000). and two influence factors were statistically significant.
+In a logistic regression analysis (see OPIR Views and Actionsfor details*1) conducted on the probability of the lag period exceeding 24 months using data on 114 products, two factors were statistically significant: "acquired/partnered products" was significant (P value = 0.003) and "products for which additional studies with Japanese participants were conducted after approval in Europe and the US" was significant (P value = 0.000).
+Two factors were statistically significant (P value = 0.000).

-Comparing the marginal effects of each, the odds of the lag period being 24 months or longer were estimated to be 21% higher for acquired/partnership products compared to in-house products, while the odds of the lag period being 24 months or longer were estimated to be 45% higher for products for which additional Japanese participation studies were conducted after US/European approval compared to products for which no such studies were conducted.
+Comparing the marginal effects of each, the odds of the lag period being 24 months or longer were estimated to be 21% higher for acquired/partnership products compared to in-house products, while the odds of the lag period being 24 months or longer were estimated to be 45% higher for products for which an additional Japanese participation study was conducted after US/European approval compared to products for which no such study was conducted.
 This result indicates that the impact of additional Japanese studies conducted after US/EU approval is particularly large.

 To check the robustness of the analysis, a Cox proportional hazards model was also used.
 The results showed that "acquired/partnered products" was significant (P value = 0.080), and "items for which additional Japanese participation studies were conducted after approval in the US and Europe" was significant (P value = 0.000), both of which were statistically significant.

 On the other hand, none of the other factors analyzed, including whether the company that obtained approval in the U.S. and Europe was an emerging company or not, were statistically significant in any of the models.
 The impact of each explanatory variable was evaluated using the additional Japanese study after approval in the U.S. and Europe as the explained variable in order to evaluate the impact of other explanatory variables for "items for which an additional Japanese study was conducted after approval in the U.S. and Europe," which had the largest impact in the logistic regression analysis. *1 In addition, the impact of the additional Japanese study after approval in the U.S. and Europe was evaluated as the explained variable in this analysis.
 1 Of the 114 products analyzed in this news report, 105 products for which market size forecast data at the time of NHI drug price listing were publicly available were included.
-As a result, statistical significance was found for "projected sales of less than 10 billion yen" (P value = 0.036), "Japanese national of domestic development company" (P value = 0.002), "European/US approved company is an emerging company" (P value = 0.034), and "not classified as an orphan drug" (P value = 0.007). small molecule drug" and "not receiving preferential treatment at the time of approval in Europe and the U.S." were not significant (P-values = 0.788 and 0.960, respectively).
+As a result, statistical significance was found for "projected sales of less than 10 billion yen" (P value = 0.036), "Japanese national of domestic development company" (P value = 0.002), "emerging company approved in the US or Europe" (P value = 0.034), and "not classified as orphan drug" (P value = 0.007), while statistical significance was found for "small molecule drug" and "drug for rare disease" (P value = 0.008). small molecule drug" and "not receiving preferential treatment at the time of approval in Europe and the U.S." were not significant (P-values = 0.788 and 0.960, respectively).

 4. characteristics by development type